 What is an ERP system?
-And why should anyone care to use it?
+And why should businesses use it?

 Small businesses (like their bigger counterparts) have to:

-Large enterprises have been able to invest 100s of millions of dollars in very sophisticated systems such as SAP.
-Systems like SAP are able to handle requirements from such large enterprises to bring their multi country, multi company, multi currency, global businesses into a single platform.
-This has helped them achieve consolidation of data/records related to basic process such as accounting, taxation, payroll, reporting and supply chain to name a few.
+Large enterprises invest millions of dollars in highly sophisticated systems like SAP.
+SAP and similar systems are able to handle requirements from these large enterprises to bring their multi-country, multi-company, multi-currency, global businesses into a single platform.
+This has helped them achieve consolidation of data/records in the fundamental processes such as accounting, taxation, payroll, reporting, and supply chain to name a few.

 In contrast to large enterprises, SMEs have been left out of the 1st wave of digital revolution (1995-2015).
-The main reason for being left out is because they dont have the $ power to license, hire programmers and customize such software to match their needs.
-Systems like SAP have been no-go for most SMEs.
+The main reason for being left out is because they don't have the financial resources to license, hire programmers and customize such software to match their needs.
+Systems like SAP have been a no-go for most SMEs.
 Such systems need a minimum CAPEX or OPEX layout of $100k (Yes, One Hundred Thousand Dollars) and upwards.
 Even with cloud offerings (Software as a Service, SAAS) from such vendors, there is no easy Do It Yourself (DIY) people can feel confident about.

 So even today, small businesses continue to struggle to keep things organized.
-They often use a mix of applications and tools such as spreadsheets, accounting softwares, web based CRMs to manage their day to day record keeping.
-As a consequence, they have to access different systems to understand customers master data, sales, cash flows or profitability.
-The information exists in silos.
-The data is hard to combine to get useful insights or alerts.
-As a consequence, SMEs are reactive instead of being proactive in their day to day operations.
-With such a constrained way of working, there is limited scope for growth.
+They often use a mix of applications and tools such as spreadsheets, accounting software, web-based CRMs to manage their day to day record keeping.
+As a consequence, they have to access different systems to understand customers' master data, sales, cash flows, or profitability.
+The information exists in different silos.
+It becomes hard to combine the data in order to get useful insights or alerts.
+This leads to SMEs being reactive instead of being proactive in their day to day operations.
+With such a constrained way of working, there's limited scope for growth.

-* affordability : It is a Free & Open Source Software, freely available to download, install
+- Affordability: It is a Free and Open Source Software, freely available to download and install.

-* completeness : All necessary modules are covered Full List
+- Completeness: All necessary modules are available Full List.

-* customizability : Easy to add fields, or to add more features
+- Customization: It is easy to add fields, or add more features.

-* wholesomeness : One system & one database that allows multiple users to record transactions or extract data, simultaneouly.
+- Wholesomeness: A single system and database that allows multiple users to record transactions or extract data simultaneously.

 What is ERPNext?

-ERPNext is a full featured business management solution that helps SMEs to record all the business transactions in one system.
-Further, SMEs can use it to make informed, fact based, timely decisions & remain ahead of the competition.
-It serves as the backbone of a business to add strength, transparency and control to your growing enterprise.
+ERPNext is a full-featured business management solution that helps SMEs to record all their business transactions in a single system.
+With ERPNext, SMEs can make informed, fact-based, timely decisions to remain ahead of the competition.
+It serves as the backbone of a business adding strength, transparency, and control to your growing enterprise.

-* Maintain a database of all your customers, suppliers and their contacts.
+- Maintain a database of all your customers, suppliers, and contacts.

 Is ERPNext only for SMEs?

-ERPNext could be used by SMEs as well as large enterprises.
-There is no known limitation or performance issues.
-So far it has scaled well.
-We know of serveral retail chains in Africa and a highly regarded equities trading company in India (with 1000+ employees) that uses ERPNext.
+ERPNext can be used by SMEs as well as large enterprises.
+There are no known limitations, it has scaled well so far.
+Several retail chains in Africa and a highly regarded equities trading company in India (with 1000+ employees) uses ERPNext.